-Net investment in capital assets - This category of net position consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets net of any related unspent debt proceeds.
+Net investment in capital assets - This category of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets net of any related unspent debt proceeds and SBITA assets, net of accumulated amortization, reduced by liabilities for future SBITA payments.

 Restricted net position - This category represents the net position of the Association which is restricted by constraints placed on the use by either externally imposed creditors, grantors, contributors or laws or regulations of other governments or imposed by law through enabling legislation.
-The Association had no restricted net position as of June 30, 2023 and 2022, respectively.
+The Association had no restricted net position as of June 30, 2024 and 2023, respectively.